Welcome back to Schiphol: Which measures can I expect at Schiphol?

 Everyone is required to wear a face mask

 Maintaining a distance of 1.5 metres in the queue for the check in desks, at the security check and while boarding can be rather challenging.
 This is due to the number of travellers, but also because what the people around you do can affect you as well.
 We do everything we can to ensure this distance, but sometimes it’s just not possible.
-That’s why you need to wear a face mask at those locations.
+That’s why you always need to wear a face mask at Schiphol.
+This is compulsory effective from 1 December 2020.

 We keep our facilities extra clean